Iran and Obama are the Winners

 If these observations and “optimistic” (or misplaced?) inferences hold any water, the best thing would be that all this is happening well before Obama is to begin his second term.
 He has full four years to work unfettered by re-election politics to remedy the United States and to let the Muslim world cool.

-Posted by Veterans Today on November 24, 2012, With 0 Reads, Filed under Of Interest.
+Posted by GPD on November 24, 2012, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.